shpectorov/genericSakuma/README.md

 # checksSection9.s

-To check the result o Lemma 9.1, run the file genericsakuma.s and type
+To check the result of Lemma 9.1, run the file genericsakuma.s and type

     factorize(resultant(q1,q2,lm2));